 Why is Christopher Zoukis in prison?

 The adopted son of a family from Atlanta, Ga., Christopher Zoukis was a rebellious teenager and high school dropout who pleaded guilty in 2004 to indecent liberties with a minor after having sexual relations with a girl he believed was his age.
-He was incarcerated in 2006 and now resides at FCC Petersburg, a medium-security federal penitentiary in Virginia.
+He was incarcerated in 2006 and now resides at FCC Petersburg, a medium-security federal prison in Virginia.

 How has Christopher turned his life around while in prison?